It’s been six months. Our sense of time is still broken.

 In March, New York endured interminable days as a hot spot while Florida carried on semi-normally; by late July, they had switched places.

-When Martinez and his wife, the international-date-line hoppers, disembarked their honeymoon cruise, they returned home to Bismarck, North Dakota, where they dutifully wore masks and worked from home while the virus remained on the coasts and in the South for most of the last six months.
+When Martinez and his wife, the international-date-line hoppers, disembarked their honeymoon cruise, they returned home to Bismarck, N.D., where they dutifully wore masks and worked from home while the virus remained on the coasts and in the South for most of the last six months.
 But now that cases are ticking up in North Dakota, it feels like they’ve time-traveled back to March.

-“It’s just our turn to ride out the storm,” says Martinez.
+“It’s just our turn to ride out the storm,” Martinez says.
 “It’s hard to believe that just earlier this year we got married, you know?”

 An emergency-room doctor might be constantly trying to make time slow down; a housebound patient waiting for her body to recover, or an unemployed worker waiting for the economy to recover, might be desperate to make it speed up.